-Results are now beginning to come in from the Milton Keynes City Council elections following one of the biggest local votes the city has seen in decades.
+Results are in from the Milton Keynes City Council elections following one of the biggest local votes the city has seen in decades.

-Reform UK have won their first seats on the council (9 so far) although not enough to take control.
+Reform UK have won their first seats on the council although not enough to take control and Labour have lost control of the council to No Overall Control.

 | Party name | Seats won | % of votes |